 Katella offers a full-time College and Career Center that provides direct support to students applying to college and completing their FAFSA forms.
-Currently, over 90% of our seniors complete a college application and apply for financial aid.
+Currently, over 80% of our seniors apply for financial aid and 85% complete a college application.

 The Band, Choir, and Drama programs are thriving at Katella under two new directors.
 Our athletic program recently won multiple championships.